tschnuchel/nyancat/README.md

 ## How to build / run

-Unfortunately you need to install Eclipse (Boooh!) to play the *NyanCat Game*.
+Unfortunately you need Eclipse (Boooh!) to play the *NyanCat Game*.

  * [Download and install Eclipse](https://www.eclipse.org/downloads/)
  * [Download and install Java-8]() (tested with java 1.8.0_241-b07)